MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ## Configure Finance insights

 You must complete some configuration steps before you can use Finance insights.
 For more information about how to configure Finance insights, see:
-  - For versions up to 10.0.19: [Configuration for Finance insights - vesrions upto 10.0.19](configure-for-fin-insites.md).
+  - For versions up to 10.0.19: [Configuration for Finance insights - versions up to 10.0.19](configure-for-fin-insites.md).
   - For versions 10.0.20 and beyond: [Configuration for Finance Insights (preview) - versions 10.0.20 and beyond](configure-for-fin-insites-PubPrvw.md).

 ## Create a data integrator project